Kathy Maister's Start Cooking

 Oven Settings

-posted in Equipment by Kathy Maister
+posted in General by Kathy Maister

 Have you ever tried to cook frozen French fries in the oven without preheating the oven?
 The directions often say preheat to 425 degrees.
 That can take 15 to 20 minutes.
 So, after 10 minutes, you lose your patience and in the oven they go.
 Big mistake!
 Your French fries take forever to get crispy!

 Today I’m going to talk about “conventional” oven settings.
-(Look out for “convection” and “microwaving” in future posts.)

 There are many recipes for making fish, chicken, nachos, etc., that will say bake and others that say broil as a method of cooking.
 Do not confuse them.
 These are two very different ways to prepare food.
 With “baking” you always have to start with preheating the oven.